-Takes approx 2 hours and not suitable for toddlers.
-This is our favourite family half day walk.
+Takes approx 2 hours and is not suitable for toddlers.
+This is our favourite family half-day walk.
 It provides the best examples of alpine fauna, our endemic rainforest species and it goes right under Cradle Mountain itself.
-There are a couple of steep and uneven parts, but relatively easy for fit and capable primary school aged kids and above.
+There are a couple of steep and uneven parts, but relatively easy for fit and capable primary school-aged kids and above.

-At the beginning of the Dove Lake Circuit, and about a 10-minute walk, the Boat Shed is one of Cradles most photographed locations.
-With the mountain in the background and a little beach to ponder at, the whole family will get something out of this walk.
+At the beginning of the Dove Lake Circuit, and about a 10-minute walk, the Boat Shed is one of the Cradles' most photographed locations.
+With the mountain in the background and a little beach to ponder on, the whole family will get something out of this walk.
 It includes a few steep areas and uneven parts, but we managed with our toddlers taking it slow.
 It wore them out so it was an extra winner for us!